lumalisan/gif-expert-vite/README.md

 This small application was developed with the purpose of learning a little more about how react, vite, and other technologies work.

+## 🤖 Features
+- Use of the giphy.com API to search for GIFs.
+- Use of TypeScript for typing and code organization.
+- Use of GitHub Actions for CI.

 ## ▶️ Demo

 Here you can find the demo link: